COBRAPROsimulator/COBRAPRO/paper/paper.md

 In `DFN_pso_0_05C.m`, the `User Input` section is used to define the parameter names, the upper and lower parameter bounds for the PSO, experimental data, etc. A preview of the `User Input` section is provided here.

-First, load the `Parameters_LG_INR21700_M50.m` function, which outputs a `param` structure containing the nominal DFN parameters for a LG INR21700-M50 cell [@chen_development_2020] and the DFN simulation settings, e.g., discretization method, DAE initialization method, constant or variable current type, etc:
+First, load the `Parameters_LG_INR21700_M50.m` function, which outputs a `param` structure containing the nominal DFN parameters for a LG INR21700-M50 cell [@chen_development_2020] and the DFN simulation settings, e.g., discretization method, DAE initialization method, constant or variable current type, and so forth:
 ```MATLAB
 %% User Input
 % Load nominal parameters